Signal Processor¶

 sp.apodization.Exponential(FWHM="10 Hz", dim_index=[0, 2])

-Applying Apodizations to specific Dependent Variables
+Applying Apodizations to specific Dependent Variables¶

 Each dimension in a simulated spectrum can hold multiple dependent variables (a.k.a. contributions from multiple spin systems).
 Each spin system may need different convolutions applied to match an experimental spectrum.
-The Apodization sub-classes have the dv_index attribute, specifying which dependent variable (spin system) to apply the operation on.
-By default, dv_index is None and will apply the convolution to all dependent variables in a dimension.
+The

 Note

-The index of a dependent variable (spin system) corresponds to the order of spin systems in the spin_systems list.
+The index of a dependent variable (spin system) corresponds to the order of spin systems in the

 processor = sp.SignalProcessor(